skiffos/SkiffOS/README.md

 any of the core environment packages, automatically configures mappings between users and containerized environments.
 It maps incoming SSH sessions accordingly:

- - Configured using a YAML configuration file `skiff-core.yaml`.
+ - Configured using a YAML configuration file `skiff-core.yaml**.
  - The container image is either pulled or built from scratch.
  - systemd and/or other init systems operate as PID 1 inside the container.

-This allows virtually any workflow to be migrated to Skiff.
+This allows any distribution to be run as a containerized guest with Skiff.
 The config file structure is flexible, and allows for any number of containers, users, and images to be defined and built.
+Desktop environments work as expected.

 ### Environment Presets

+**skiff/core** comes with Debian Sid with a XFCE desktop on default.

 Any existing GNU/Linux system with compatibility with the running kernel version can be loaded as a Docker image with the `docker import` command.